Updated April 2026

 Previous Therapy

 My first therapist was Dr. Chapman at Vancouver Children's Hospital when I was around 8.
 My dad brought us.
 After that I lost count.
 I've talked to more therapists than the rest of my family combined.
 None of them stuck long enough to make a lasting difference.
 Amanda is the current one.
-My parents pay for the therapy they necessitated.
+My parents pay for the sessions.

 Relationships